naylima/the-plant-collector-front/README.md

 # The plant Collector

-Front-end for The Plant Collector, an e-commerce.
+Front-end for The Plant Collector, an plant and acssessories e-commerce.

 > Status: Developing 🚧